Changemakers Fellowships

 ABOUT THE FELLOWSHIP

-Changemakers focuses on leadership development of youth who are passionate about environment and climate justice issues with a specific focus on youth who have faced marginalization in exploring their passions for this work.
-We are currently seeking two (2) Fellows who represent the geographic diversity of the state of Maine.
+Changemakers focuses on leadership development of youth who are passionate about environment and climate justice issues, with a specific focus on youth who have faced marginalization in exploring their passions for this work.
+We are currently seeking two (2) fellows who represent the geographic diversity of the state of Maine.
 The Fellowship contract positions will work within their local, county, and state communities in order to support the work of the Maine Environmental Changemakers Network in providing opportunities for young Mainers from diverse backgrounds who are passionate about the environment to connect with the resources and mentors they need to make effective change in their communities.
 This fellowship is a part-time contract position paying a $3,800 stipend with an additional $500 budget to support an environmental community action project that you are passionate about.
-Total hours for the fellowship is approximately 200 hours.
-The target age for this Fellowship is 18-25, but we can be somewhat flexible on this.The fellows must have some flexibility to work during the business hours of 9am - 5pm.
-The start date for this position is June 10th and will run until mid-September with a negotiable end date.
+Total hours for each fellowship position is approximately 200 hours.
+The target age for this Fellowship is 18-25, but we can be somewhat flexible on this and the fellows must have some flexibility to work during weekday business hours.
+The start date for this position is March 3rd and will run until the beginning of June (end date can be negotiable).

 RESPONSIBILITIES

-• Lead an individual environmental/climate community action project of your own design which directly and positively impacts your community
+Lead an individual environmental/climate community action project of your own design, which directly and positively impacts your community.

-• Grow your own leadership skills through supported professional development opportunities
+Grow your own leadership skills through supported professional development opportunities.

 SKILLS REQUIRED

-• Passion for helping other youth step into their own power and belief that everyone can be an environmental changemaker in their own way
+Excitement around helping other youth step into their own power and belief that everyone can be an environmental changemaker in their own way

 fellowship guiding principles